Discussion Forums with Vanilla Forums

 Vanilla is a lightweight and flexible web-based discussion forum engine.
 Written against the popular LAMP stack, Vanilla combines simplicity and ease of use with a rich and customizable feature set.

-Before beginning this guide we assume that you have completed our getting started guide.
+Before beginning this guide we assume that you have completed our Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 To complete this guide, you must also install a web server.
 This guide will assume that you have completed the appropriate LAMP guide for your operating system.

 If you’re running Debian or Ubuntu systems, ensure that your system’s package repository is up to date, that all installed packages have been upgraded with the latest bug fixes and security patches using the following command sequence: